dvdmtw98/blog/Post Vault/articles/2021-03-09-overthewire-bandit-level-19-level-20.md

 ### Solution

-We have been told there is an binary file that is present in the home directory which somehow can help us to access the password of bandit20.
-Lets have a look at the binary
+We have been told there is a binary file that is present in the home directory which somehow can help us to access the password of bandit20.
+Let's have a look at the binary

 ```
 bandit19@bandit:~$ ls